Providing accommodation for RSE workers

 Bathrooms

-To meet the relevant standard all criteria in the relevant box must be met.
+You must meet all the criteria in the relevant box.

 Beds

-For the purposes of the 'no bunk beds' provisions in levels 2 to 4, the intent is to prohibit bunk beds only where they are used to sleep more than 1 person.
+There is a 'no bunk beds' provisions in levels 3 to 4, the intent of this is to prohibit bunk beds where they are used to sleep more than 1 person.
 If a bunk bed structure is provided but only used to accommodate 1 worker—either on the top or bottom bunk, but not both—this is still considered compliant with the 'no bunk beds' requirement.

 Cleaning